Pure Homeopathy Defined

 2. The single remedy;

-3. The minimum dose.
+3. The optimal dose.

 These three fundamental principles constitute an essential trine,—an inseparable unit,—and the separation of either one involves the rejection of all.